tmhsplb/heretoservedoc/docs/Infrastructure.md

 ## Initializing the Database for a Clean Build

-The Visual Studio project OPIDDaily is implemented using Version 6 of Enity Framework Code First.
+The Visual Studio project OPIDDaily is implemented using Version 6 of Entity Framework Code First.
+It is important to note that Entity Framework Code First is not supported by Visual Studio 2022 as of June 2022.
+If a new database migration needs to be added it must be done through Visual Studio 2019.
+This was discovered while adding the migration

+    202206152043536_WayBackMachine.cs

+The instructions for adding a migration contained in this document did not work in VS 2022.
+So the migration was added using VS 2019.
+After this development was continued in VS 2022 and everything worked fine thereafter.

 The project maintains 2 data contexts called IdentityDB and OpidDailyDB.
 The technique for establishing a single connection string over 2 data contexts is described in [Scott Allen's Pluralsight video](https://app.pluralsight.com/player?author=scott-allen&name=aspdotnet-mvc5-fundamentals-m6-ef6&mode=live&clip=1&course=aspdotnet-mvc5-fundamentals).

 Following the video, supporting 2 data contexts in application OPIDDaily was enabled by some manual scaffolding in the